 Dr. Joseph Powderly joined the Grotius Centre for International Legal Studies as an Assistant Professor of Public International Law in March 2011.
 He is Academic Coordinator of the LL.M.
 Advanced in Public International Law, and lectures in international criminal law, international criminal litigation, and public international law at both undergraduate and postgraduate levels.
 His research focuses in particular on the judicial function in an international criminal law context, but also looks more broadly at issues relevant to international criminal justice, international humanitarian law, international human rights law, and cultural heritage law.

 Joe received his PhD in international criminal law from the Irish Centre for Human Rights, NUI, Galway, in 2017.
 His Ph.D., which was funded by the Irish Research Council for the Humanities and Social Sciences, looked at the international judicial function, and the role of judicial interpretative creativity in the progressive development of international criminal law.
 In addition, he holds a B.A.
 (English and Legal Science, NUIG, 2004), an LL.B.
 (NUIG, 2005), and an LL.M. in International Human Rights Law (NUIG, 2006).

-Prior to this he was a Research Fellow in International Criminal and Humanitarian Law at the TMC Asser Institute, The Hague.
+Prior to joining the Grotius Centre he was a Research Fellow in International Criminal and Humanitarian Law at the TMC Asser Institute, The Hague (2010-2011).
 Between September 2008 and January 2010, he was a Doctoral Fellow/Researcher at the Irish Centre for Human Rights, where he worked, among other projects, on a Irish Government-funded investigation and report into the possible perpetration of crimes against humanity against the Rohingya people of North Rakhine State, Burma/Myanmar.
-In spring 2009 he undertook a field investigation in the region.
 This report was launched by the Irish Department of Foreign Affairs in June 2010.

 No relevant ancillary activities